 - Gain advantages you wouldn’t otherwise afford initially, like industry leaders

 They can also help you gain passive income.
-Some of our blog posts earn us a commision from our partners like Shopify.
+Some of our blog posts earn us a commission from our partners like Shopify.
 The primary purpose of our posts is to inform, not sell these products, but because we realised the value they can create for our clients we, partnered with these brands.

 The passive income is just an added benefit.
 So it’s important, early on in the business, to identify businesses that can yield you these benefits.
 Strategic partnerships can also cut down the competition, particularly against the big boys.
 Instead of taking them head-on, you can try to figure out how to exist together with them with mutual benefit.